timescale/docs/timescaledb/how-to-guides/update-timescaledb/index.md

 </highlight>

-This will upgrade TimescaleDB to the latest installed version, even if you are several versions behind.
+This upgrades TimescaleDB to the latest installed version, even if you are several versions behind.

 After executing the command, the psql `\dx` command should show the latest version: